 If the DSL (or deputy) are not available, staff should contact a member of the leadership team to seek advice.
-Advice can also be sought from colleagues in the Schools Safeguarding team (01670 622720) or One Call, the Local Authority's single point of access on 01670 536400.
+Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400 or from the School's Safeguarding Team on 07976850562.